artT14/printful-sdk-js/README.md

-# Printful SDK for JavaScript Developers
+# Printful API SDK for JavaScript Developers

 ## Disclaimer:
 This is an unofficial SDK written by community members for the Printful API as described at the following [link](https://developers.printful.com/docs/).